YiyangLi/learn-pubsub/tests/1/README.md

 # Test 1
 Create one normal consumer on topic "foo".
 And publish 10 messages on "foo" only.

 This is the most simple test.
 A normal consumer takes less than 500 ms to process a message.
-So, all messages are processed in a series.
+So, all messages are processed in a sequential order.

 ## Environments
 | Name | value | Description|